The land of ice and snow inspires me

 I didn't know the origin of the title I had in my mind for this post (and potentially for the painting itself).
 But as I was painting, the lyrics from the song kept repeating until I had to google and find out the origin.
 Led Zeppelin had written a song with almost the same words.

 I thought I was pretty clever to have remembered the lyrics.
-Then hubby told me these words were also the lyrics to an annoying jingle each summer advertising Ontario's Marineland on tv.
+Then hubby told me these words were part of an annoying jingle each summer advertising Ontario's Marineland on tv.
 And wouldn't you know it, he was right!